symfony/symfony-docs/configuration.rst

 readable.
 These are the main advantages and disadvantages of each format:

 * :doc:`YAML </components/yaml/yaml_format>`: simple, clean and readable, but
-  requires using a dedicated parser;
+  requires using a dedicated parser.
-* *XML*: supports IDE autocompletion/validation and is parsed natively by PHP, but sometimes it generates too verbose configuration;
+* *XML*: supports IDE autocompletion/validation and is parsed natively by PHP, but sometimes it generates too verbose configuration.
 * *PHP*: very powerful and it allows to create dynamic configuration, but the resulting configuration is less readable than the other formats.